luizgamedev/luizgamedev.github.io/about/index.md

 layout: page
 title: About Me
 tags: [blog]
-modified: 2015-01-09T20:53:07.573882-04:00
+modified: 2018-07-14T20:53:07.573882-04:00
 comments: true
 image:
-  feature: mysample-02.jpg
+  feature: newCover03.jpg
-  credit: Luiz Guilherme Oliveira dos Santos
+  credit: Luiz Guilherme Oliveira dos Santos - Iceland
   creditlink: https://www.facebook.com/luizsantosphotos
 ---

 Who am I?

-I'm a Computer Scientist currently living in Dublin, Ireland.
-Nowadays I'm working as a Game Programmer at Black Shamrock Studios.
-The ideia of creating this blog is to discuss Programming, and also to put sometimes my personal opinion about non-related topics such as comics, mangas, photography, music and so on.
+I'm currently a Game Programming Specialist at Paradox Interactive in Stockholm, Sweden.
+I basically help the company as an internal consultant for the technical area in video-games.
+Previously I worked in many Programming roles in Brazil and in Ireland.
+The last one was as Lead Game Programmer at Black Shamrock Studios in Dublin, Ireland.
+I had the opportunity to work in franchises such as Blood Bowl and Paranoia before joining Paradox.
+Check my LinkedIn link on the left bar if you wish to know more things about my professional life.

-Personally I also try to learn music ( Bass, guitar and Ukulele basically ), I'm addicted to Mangas, I'm trying to take good photos with my cameras and planning new travels.
+In my spare time, I love to do photographs, travel, practice kendo and play some musical instruments including Ukulele and Drums.